artsamir/artsamir/README.md

 Samir Means - breeze", "wind" or "air".
 In Arabic Samir means  "loyal".

 # 💫 About Me:
 Hello!
-I'm Samir Saren, a passionate Software Development Engineer in Test (SDET).
-I completed my diploma from Bankura Government Polytechnic in 2020.
-Then I completed Advanced Diploma with Foundry Technology in 2023 from National Institute of Advanced Manufacturing Technology.
-My tech stack includes HTML, CSS, Java Selenium, API Testing, Mobile Testing, and Performance Testing.
-My hobby is travelling.
-That’s all about me.
-Thank you.
+I'm Samir Saren, an accomplished Software Development Engineer in Test (SDET) with a passion for ensuring high-quality software through automation and testing.
+I hold a diploma from Bankura Government Polytechnic (2020) and an Advanced Diploma in Foundry Technology from the National Institute of Advanced Manufacturing Technology (2023).
+My tech stack includes Java, Python, Selenium, API Testing, Mobile Testing, Performance Testing with JMeter, and web technologies like HTML5 and CSS3.
+I'm constantly exploring emerging technologies such as Generative AI.
+Outside of work, I enjoy traveling.
+Thank you for visiting my profile!

 [![](https://visitcount.itsvg.in/api?id=artsamir&icon=0&color=12)](https://visitcount.itsvg.in)